Please introduce yourself.

 Can you tell me something about softball in your country?

-How often are you practicing with your national team and what do the practices look like?
+How often do you practice with your national team and what do they look like?

 Was it difficult to get into the national team and what is the process?